mevin-singh/Portfolio-Projects/Python/Hotel Cancellation Rate Prediction/README.md

 <img src="image-9.png" alt="season" width="1200" height="600" />

-The figure above demostrates that cancellation rates can be cyclical - peaking between April and June, a popular travelling period.
-Hence, countermeasures such as dynamic pricing or issuing promo codes could help encourge to stay with their bookings.
+The figure above demonstrates that cancellation rates can be cyclical - peaking between April and June, a popular travelling period.
+Hence, countermeasures such as dynamic pricing or issuing promo codes could help encourage to stay with their bookings.

 # Models
 Our dataset reveals an inherent imbalance, with 37% of bookings marked as canceled.
 To address this, we turned to ensemble learning methods like Random Forest and XGBoost alongside a Neural Network approach.
 These techniques are known for their effectiveness in managing imbalanced data distributions.